Improving Brain Tumour Care surveys share your experiences and help create change

 Our closed Facebook group for parents is a great place to connect with other parents affected by a brain tumour and share your experiences.

-1. Your child will be given a general anaesthetic to fall asleep
+⦁ A specialist doctor will give your child a general anaesthetic to fall asleep

-2. A small area of their head may be shaved and they may be given an local anaesthetic to part of their scalp
+⦁ Your child may have a small area of their head shaved and may receive a local anaesthetic to part of their scalp

-3. An incision (cut) is made in their scalp and a small part of their skull (‘bone flap’) will be removed
+⦁ A neurosurgeon will make an incision (cut) in your child’s scalp and remove a small part of their skull (‘bone flap’)

 Your child will not experience any pain during this as they will be under anaesthetic

-4. As much of the tumour as is safely possible will be removed
+⦁ A surgeon will remove as much of the tumour as is safely possible

-5. The bone flap will be replaced and the wound closed using stitches or metal clip
+⦁ The surgeon will replace the bone flap and close the wound using stitches or metal clip

-6. They are likely to be given steroids to help with any swelling
+⦁Your child will likely receive steroids to help with any swelling

 Our Jake animation can help you and your child understand what happens during neurosurgery.

-Why might the surgeons not operate to remove my child’s brain tumour?
+Why might a surgeon not operate on my child’s tumour?

 More information